How Common is Chronic Kidney Disease? Which Hospital is best to get the right treatment?

 In India, about two lakh patients are added every year to the already existing pool of ESRD.
 Unfortunately, only 10 % of these patients are able to get some form of renal replacement therapy.
 Only 2-3% of these patients are able to get kidney transplants which are considered the best form of treatment.
 Dialysis can also be of two major forms – hemodialysis or peritoneal dialysis.
 About 90% of the patients are on hemodialysis and 10% are on peritoneal dialysis worldwide.

 At Sri Balaji Action Medical Institute, we offer all forms of treatment for these patients.
 We are doing kidney transplants with excellent results comparable to the best centers in the world.
-All types of transplants are being done including Live Related kidney transplant, Cadaveric kidney transplant, ABO-incompatible kidney transplant as well as swapping transplant.
+All types of transplants are being done including Live Related kidney transplant, Cadaveric kidney transplant, ABO-incompatible kidney transplants as well and swapping transplants.
 We have 36 latest and best hemodialysis machines and provide 24*7 high-quality hemodialysis.
 About 2500 dialysis is done.